kgxsz/the-family-tree/README.md

 - To serve those assets: `boot serve`.
 - Run `boot dev` to get a development environment going.
 - Do `boot repl --client` then `(start-repl)` to start the browser connected repl.

-### TODO
-- Try declaring nodes beforehand, then draw them up. [done]
-- Tighten up the colour key, such that flashing doesn't occur, perhaps use groupings. [done]
-- Can you highlight the key name as you hover to give it an adequate response? [done]
-- Treat scale derived data as true data or auxiliary data? [done]
-- How do you deal with colour scales properly? [done]
-- Other families should work as well. [done]
-- Small fix ups with text colouring. [done]
-- Object key section.
-- Use a scale to position key elements? [done]
-- Deploy it. [done]
-- Clean up the way the legend and keys are built. [done]
-- Figure out why advanced closure compile fails. [done]
-- Fix up readme.